The Big Four and the Treaty of Versailles

 In order to ensure a long-lasting peace, Wilson advocated for the creation of a peace-keeping organization known as the League of Nations, which would solve disputes and prevent future large-scale conflicts.
 In good faith, he also asserted that Germany should be treated fairly following the end of the war.

 Clemenceau of France took a harsher approach when it came to Germany, asserting that they should be punished and take the blame for starting the war.
 He, like many other French citizens, believed that Germany owed them the land they had taken years earlier, such as the Alsace-Lorraine territory that was conceded to Germany in 1871.
-Clemenceau represented the population of people who were still bitter over this territorial conquest.
+Clemenceau represented his people who were still bitter over this territorial conquest.

 Orlando of Italy also expected a land deal out of the agreement.
 Back in 1915, Italy had entered a secret agreement with France, Britain, and Russia, and in return for entering the war, the three had promised that Italy would receive various territories.
 Orlando argued that it was time Italy got what it was promised, namely the areas of Trieste and southern Tyrol.